 Apart from that, the polyphenol compounds are known to help in alleviating stress.
 Theaine, the amino acid in this tea is also known to relieve anxiety.
 The calming effect is experienced about two hours after intake.

-Caffeine triggers the release of dopamine and norepinephrine, the two elements in brain that are known to benefit overall mood and attention levels.
-Such regulation of brain function is also beneficial for prevention of Alzheimer’s disease.
+Caffeine triggers the release of dopamine and norepinephrine, the two elements in the brain that are known to benefit overall mood and attention levels.
+Such regulation of brain function is also beneficial for the prevention of Alzheimer’s disease.

-Other beneficial effects on brain include an increase in memory, information processing speed, and other cognitive skills.
+Other beneficial effects on the brain include an increase in memory, information processing speed, and other cognitive skills.

 5. Prevention of certain forms of cancer

-The anti-oxidants present in Oolong tea can help in preventing cell mutations that cause cancer.
+The antioxidants present in Oolong tea can help in preventing cell mutations that cause cancer.
 Its anti-cancer properties are attributed to compounds that stifle the activation of carcinogenic cells.
 They prevent the creation of N-nitroso compounds and also trap genotoxic agents before they can become effective.
 They are also known to reduce the rate of cell division.